open2c/pairtools/README.md

     to similar genomic locations (+/- N bp);
     - optionally output the PCR duplicate entries into a separate file.
-    - NOTE: in order to remove all PCR duplicates, the input must contain \*all\* LL/CX read pairs from a single experimental replicate;
+    - NOTE: in order to remove all PCR duplicates, the input must contain \*all\* mapped read pairs from a single experimental replicate;

 - maskasdup: mark all pairs in a pairsam as Hi-C duplicates
     - change the field pair_type to DD;